Germany's Vincorion Plans Frankfurt IPO to Tap Investor Appetite for Defence Tech

 Its products are used in armoured vehicles and air defence systems such as IRIS-T and Patriot.

-The IPO is being coordinated by the investment banks Berenberg, BNP Paribas and J.P.
-Morgan.
+The initial public offering is being coordinated by investment banks Berenberg, BNP Paribas and JPMorgan.
+Companies typically take around four weeks from formally launching an IPO to listing.

-Star Capital has already found buyers for shares worth 105 million euros.
-Funds from Fidelity, Invesco and T. Rowe Price have agreed to buy the shares, it said.
+Star Capital has already found buyers for shares worth 105 million euros, with funds owned by Fidelity, Invesco and T. Rowe Price having agreed to invest in the IPO, Vincorion said.

 ORDERS RAMP UP

-Its fixed order backlog stands at around 435 million euros, already reflecting a ramp-up of orders for generators and power electronics for land systems and air defence projects, and the company has been expanding capacity to meet demand.
+Its fixed order backlog stands at around 435 million euros, reflecting a ramp-up of orders for generators and power electronics for land systems and air defence projects.
+The company has been expanding capacity to meet demand.

-Europe's push to replenish stocks and expand capabilities following Russia's invasion of Ukraine has lifted order books across the region's defence industry.
+Europe's push to replenish military inventories and expand capabilities in the four years since Russia invaded Ukraine has lifted order books across the region's defence industry.

-Czech defence company Czechoslovak Group's <CSG.AS> shares soared in their Amsterdam stock market debut in January, pushing its market value to more than 30 billion euros.
+Czechoslovak Group's <CSG.AS> shares soared in the Czech defence company's Amsterdam debut in January, pushing its market value to more than 30 billion euros.

-(Reporting by Maria Rugamer, additional reporting by Ludwig Burger and Friederike Heine; editing by Matt Scuffham)
+(Reporting by Maria Rugamer in Gdansk and Alexander Hübner in Munich, additional reporting by Ludwig Burger and Friederike Heine; editing by Matt Scuffham and Milla Nissi-Prussak)

 Vincorion is preparing for a Frankfurt IPO in the first half of 2026.